United Methodist Church in Norway: Organization

 The denomination is part of the worldwide United Methodist Church.
 It is organized as an annual conference within the Nordic and Baltic Episcopal Area, under the auspices of Bishop Christian Alsted.
 Norway has its own annual conference with lay and ordained representatives.
 In addition to a main board, it appoints a series of subcommittees.

 Institutions

 The main diaconal activity is through the Betanien Foundation Bergen, which is situated in the Fyllingsdalen neighborhood.
 It operates a complex with a nursing home, rehabilitation center, polyclinic and psychiatric center.
 It also includes a kindergarten.
 The foundation runs Betanien University College, which offers a bachelor's degree in nursing.
 The Methodist Church also owns diaconal foundations in Oslo and Skien, and operates a nursing home at Kalfaret in Bergen.

 The Methodist Theological Seminary cooperates with the MF Norwegian School of Theology to provide education for pastors and deacons.
 It also offers part-time education for lay preachers.
 The school is situated in Oslo.
-The church owns Soltun Folk High School in Tjeldsund.
+The church owns Soltun Folk High School in Tjeldsund Municipality.